 This webpage is intended to assist residents of Missouri in understanding the costs associated with aging and long-term care, such as assisted living, home care, and adult day care, throughout the state.
 Various financial assistance programs and payment options are explored that aid in caring for the elderly.
 It can be in the home or in a residential care facility.

-In Missouri, as of 2020, according to Genworth’s Cost of Care Survey 2019, the average cost of assisted living statewide is $2,844 / month, which is well below the national average of $4,000 / month.
+In Missouri, as of 2020, according to Genworth’s Cost of Care Survey 2019, the average cost of assisted living statewide is $2,881 / month, which is well below the national average of $4,051 / month.
 The least expensive assisted living in Missouri can be found in the area of Joplin, where the average cost of assisted living per month is $2,750.
 St. Joseph and Kansas City have monthly costs in line with the statewide average with a range between $2,880 and $2,898.
-Cape Girardeau and Springfield have costs over the statewide average for assisted living, is still less than the nationwide average at $3,500 to $3,545 / month.
-Those living in the areas of Cape Girardeau, Kansas City, and Columbia should be aware that these areas have the costliest assisted living, but again, it is still under the nationwide average.
-Here the monthly average is between $3,975 and $4,050.
+Cape Girardeau and Springfield have costs over the statewide average for assisted living, but still less than the nationwide average at $3,224 to $3,309 / month.
+Those living in the areas of Columbia, Jefferson City, and St. Louis should be aware that these areas have the costliest assisted living, but again, it is still under the nationwide average.
+Here the monthly average is between $3,750 and $3,848.

 Alzheimer’s care, also referred to as memory care, is also available in assisted living facilities for persons with dementia.
 Due to the higher level of security and supervision, the cost is approximately 20% - 30% greater than is traditional assisted living.
 An additional fee of approximately $687 - $962 / month should be expected.